Another Round: Plot

-Within a short period of time, all four members of the group find both their work and private lives more enjoyable and successful.
-Martin, in particular, is delighted as he finally manages to reconnect with his wife and children.
-His teaching of history becomes inspired, and his students begin enjoying class and respecting him.
-He teaches history through the lens of drinking alcohol, connecting with heavy drinking students.
-Agreeing that the experiment should be taken further, the group increases the daily BAC limit to 0.10.
-Still finding their lives improved, one night they decide to drink to oblivion to test the liberating effects, but after coming home incapacitated, both Martin and Nikolaj are confronted by their families.
-Martin's family express their worries, revealing that they knew he has been drinking for weeks.
-He and his wife express how each has drawn away from the other, and she admits to infidelity.
+Within a short period, all four find their work and private lives more enjoyable and successful.
+Martin, in particular, is delighted as he reconnects with his wife and children.
+His teaching becomes inspired, and his students begin enjoying class and respecting him.
+He even incorporates alcohol into his history lessons, engaging his heavy-drinking students.
+Encouraged by their success, the group decides to take the experiment further, increasing their BAC minimum to 0.10.
+Still feeling the benefits, they eventually push the boundaries further, deciding one night to drink to oblivion to test its liberating effects.
+However, after returning home incapacitated, both Martin and Nikolaj are confronted by their families.
+Martin's family expresses concern, revealing that they have known he has been drinking for weeks.
+He and his wife acknowledge their growing distance, and she admits to infidelity.
 The group abandons the experiment.
-Martin and his wife have split up, and while he tries to make amends, she rejects him.
+Martin and his wife separate, and although he tries to make amends, she rejects him.

-All the members of the group have stopped drinking during the day with the exception of Tommy, who the others try to take care of.
-But at a faculty meeting where the headmaster reveals that teachers have been drinking at work, Tommy arrives incredibly drunk.
-Later, Tommy boards his boat drunk with his old dog, sails out on the ocean, and commits suicide by drowning at sea.
+All members of the group stop drinking during the day, except for Tommy, whom the others try to support.
+However, at a faculty meeting where the headmaster reveals that teachers have been drinking at work, Tommy arrives visibly intoxicated.
+Later, he boards his boat while drunk, takes his old dog with him, motors out onto the bay, and ultimately goes overboard, drowning at sea.

-The three remaining members of the group go out to dinner after Tommy's funeral to celebrate him, and enjoy sparkling wine.
-While dining, Martin's wife texts him that she misses him a lot.
-The recently graduated students drive by, and Martin, Peter and Nikolaj join them in celebrating and drinking at the harbour.
-Martin, a former jazz ballet dancer, dances with the rest of the partygoers, which he had refused up to this point despite his colleagues' urging.
-His dance becomes increasingly energetic and joyous before jumping off the harbour.
+After Tommy's funeral, the three remaining friends go out to dinner to celebrate his life, enjoying sparkling wine.
+While dining, Martin receives a text from his wife saying she misses him.
+As they sit by the harbour, recently graduated students pass by, celebrating in their customary drunken revelry.
+Martin, Peter, and Nikolaj join them in drinking and dancing.
+Martin, a former jazz ballet dancer, finally gives in to his colleagues' previous urgings and dances with the students.
+His movements grow increasingly energetic and joyous before he finishes his dance by spontaneously jumping into the sea.